GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 #### Responses

-The overall HTTP status code for the response will be determined as follows:
+The following section describes HTTP status codes and the response type:

 HTTP Status Code | Response Type | Description
 -----------------|---------------|------------
-200 Ok | string | Subrecipient report(s) successfully deleted
+200 Ok | string | Subaward report(s) successfully deleted
 401 Unauthorized | string | Authentication failed or was not provided 403 Forbidden | string | Authenticated, but do not have appropriate permissions 400 Bad Request | string | Malformed request or invalid data 500 Internal Server Error | string | Unexpected error occurred during processing

-This API will return HTTP Status code 200 if the report is deleted successfully.
-The API will return other HTTP Status codes in case of any other errors and the report will not be deleted.
-Refer to the [Error Messages](#error-messages) for specific details.
+This API returns the HTTP Status code 200 when the report is deleted successfully.
+If other errors occur, the API returns other HTTP Status codes and the report will not be deleted.
+Refer to the [Error Messages](#error-messages) for details.

 See the [Response JSON](#response-json) section for the response structure and specific examples.

 #### Examples

 <details>
-<summary>Example 1: Delete request to delete an Assistance Subaward report</summary>
+<summary>Example 1: Delete request to delete a subaward report</summary>
 <p>
 Provide the status (Draft, Published or Reopened as a Query Param) in the request.
 </p>
 </details>

 <details>
-<summary>Example 2: Delete request to delete Subaward reports in all statuses (Published, Reopened or Draft) when status is not provided</summary>
+<summary>Example 2: Delete request to delete subaward reports in all statuses, Published, Reopened, or Draft, when status is not provided</summary>
 <p>
 Do not provide any status in the request.
 </p>